ajhelmstetter/afrodyn/README.md

 Be amazed at your taxonomic insights using Figtree

-## 5 Build a concatenated RAxML tree
+## 5 INFER CONCATENATED RAxML TREE

 ### 5.1 Select 75_75 loci